Detect Hooking Frameworks

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Detect Hooking Frameworks on Android apps using Appdome
+How to Implement Detect Hooking Frameworks in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Detect Hooking Frameworks without an SDK or gateway: